fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 ## More meshes

 Any meshes file compatible with MeshIO.jl _should_ now work with this tracer, as long as it can be decomposed into a series of triangles.
-To illustrate this, here is a cow small cow:
+To illustrate this, here is a small cow:

 ~~~
 <div style="text-align: center;">